jkempf42/kube-volttron/gateway-node/README.md

 	kubectl apply -f vbac-service.yml

 This creates a `ClusterIP` service for vbac on both the http (port 8443) and the VIP bus (port 22916).
-The VIP bus port
-is primarily a Unix socket and so not visible outside the pod, but is reserved anyway.
+VIP communicates primarily through a Unix socket and so not visible outside the pod, but is reserved anyway.

 Create the `bacnet` `NetworkAttachmentDescription` as follows: